articleIcon-icon

 Step 6: Complete biometrics and passport stamping

-If approved, and the employee is outside Canada, they must book a biometric appointment at their local visa-filling center and attend in person.
+If approved, and the employee is outside Canada, they must book a biometric appointment at their local visa-filing center and attend in person.

-Once biometrics are complete, the applicant must send their passport to their local visa-filling center or go to the center in person to submit it and collect a stamp.
+Once biometrics are complete, the applicant must send their passport to their local visa-filing center or go to the center in person to submit it and collect a stamp.

-With Deel Immigration, the employee receives support throughout this stage.
-If their permit is approved, Deel will receive a passport request from the Canadian authorities, and we will inform the applicant to send their passport to their local visa-filling center.
+Deel’s global mobility team will support the applicant through the process.
+If approved, Deel will receive a passport request from the Canadian authorities, and we will inform the applicant to send their passport to their local visa-filing center to collect their stamp.

 Once the passport is stamped, your employee can plan their travel to Canada.
 On arrival at the border, the Canadian border agency issues the final copy of the work permit.